PhysioLabXR/PhysioLabXRDocs/source/BufferAPIRef.rst

     get keys of the buffer.

     :return: keys of the buffer
-    :rtype: ``any``
+    :rtype: ``list``

 .. py:method:: get_stream(stream)

-    get stream from buffer.
+    return buffer from a specific stream.

     :param str stream: stream

-    :return: stream from buffer
+    :return: buffer from a specific stream
     :rtype: ``any``